 - Edmonton Folk Festival - (August) From its humble beginning in 1980, the Edmonton Folk Festival has grown to be one of the world's premier folk festivals.

 BEST TIME TO VISIT CANADA

-Summer season is generally regarded as the peak tourist season in Canada with the summer months of June to August characterised by warm days and cool nights, with some humidity more concentrated along the coastal areas.
-During these summer months, city tours, sightseeing, outdoor activities, hiking trails and the famous Rocky Mountain tours, are all open and packed with visitors.
+The summer season is generally regarded as the peak tourist season in Canada with the summer months of June to August characterized by warm days and cool nights, with some humidity more concentrated along with the coastal areas.
+During these summer months, city tours, sightseeing, outdoor activities, hiking trails, and the famous Rocky Mountain tours, are all open and packed with visitors.
 With the increase in demand, prices of accommodation and flights tend to escalate during this period, thus advance bookings are advised if choosing to travel in these months.
-Some well known summer festivals during summer months include the Calgary Stampede, Montreal Jazz Festivals and Caribana.
+Some well-known summer festivals during the summer months include the Calgary Stampede, Montreal Jazz Festivals and Caribana.

 SPORT & ACTIVITIES